hadirpersy/Netflix-dashboard/README.md

 # Netflix-dashboard
-A dynamic and interactive dashboard with Netflix Dataset from Keggle.
+A dynamic and interactive dashboard with Netflix Dataset from Keggle(My 2nd Dashboard).